Nick Ford

 In addition to teaching courses, I have supervised students completing their bachelor’s thesis.
 I have also conducted econometrics labs for master’s students, helping them to think through challenges associated with the empirical aspects of their thesis projects.

-I have been appointed by Denmark’s Ministry of Higher Education and Science as a censor (external examiner) for economics courses at Danish universities.
+I have been appointed by Denmark’s Ministry of Higher Education and Science as an external examiner (censor) for economics courses at Danish universities.

 University of Southern Denmark